Want to make your own pain relief blend? Here are a few essential oil with trauma oil recipes for pain you can use!

 Arnica can be toxic when ingested, or when absorbed through broken or abraded skin.
 Most topical preparations, however, are very diluted so there is decreased chance of toxicity.
 For safety reasons, I still recommend that it not be used on broken, abraded skin of any kind.

-I recommend most trauma oil recipes for only 10 years and above.
+I recommend trauma oil recipes for children 10 years and above.
 Some trauma oils that you may purchase advise not using for under age 15.

 Always read the information regarding the product you have purchased in regards to age recommendations, warnings, restrictions, etc!